Torje Naustdal

-Torje Naustdal (born 26 April 2000) is a Norwegian football midfielder who plays for Skeid.
+Torje Naustdal (born 26 April 2000) is a Norwegian football midfielder who plays for Raufoss.

+Career

 A youth product of Florø SK, he made his senior debut in the 2017 1. divisjon.
 After Florø later became relegated, Naustdal was picked up by Strømmen IF and then FK Haugesund.
 He made his Eliteserien debut in August 2021 against Molde.

+In December 2025, he joined Raufoss on a two-year deal.